wp-plugins/maxbuttons/readme.txt

 </table>`

 == Changelog ==
+= 1.24.3 =
+* Small CSS tweaks including adding box-sizing and more border-style options.
+* Updated some of the notifications.

 = 1.24.2 =
 * Fixed button editor editor issue where button background colors weren't being reflected in real-time in Firefox and Internet Explorer.